kainovelia/coms3930-mod2-pointillism-canvas/README.md

 - Wire the components as shown in the diagram

 ## Arduino Program
-- Install the espressif 32 library and board by Bodmer
 - Open the file 'mod2-pointillism-canvas.ino'
 - Select port connected to wired board
 - Click 'Upload'